the-turing-way/the-turing-way/Chapter_Version_Control.md

 - [ ] Put the files in your local version of the project online via `git push -u origin master`
 - [ ] Continue to push changes you make on your computer to the GitHub version via `git push origin branch_name`
 - [ ] Pull any changes made on GitHub to your local version via `git pull origin branch_name`
+- [ ] Include a license
+- [ ] Include a readme
+- [ ] Set expectations for how collaborators are expected to behave via a code of conduct and or ways of working document
+- [ ] Use issues to track and discuss modifications to the project

 ### Contribute to someone else's project
 - [ ] Clone their project's repository from GitHub `git clone repository_url`